-4.1 Details of data and methodology
+5.1 Details of data and methodology

 In our assessment of the cost-effectiveness approach, we distribute total emissions based on global economic efficiency.
 MACCs underpin our analysis on effort sharing according to the cost-effectiveness approach.
 MACCs measure the total economic cost of reducing emissions based on econometric demand functions for final demand sectors and fuel price simulations for different countries.
-Thus, MACCs represent the emissions reduction amount under the assumption of an equal price on all kind of GHG emissions, which we call the shadow carbon price here.
-We use MACCs that have been produced by the global POLES-Enerdata model7.
-POLES-Enerdata is a world energy-economy partial equilibrium simulation model of the energy sector until 2050.
-The model covers all energy & process-related GHG emissions.
-MACCs are provided for 50 countries (including all countries assessed in this report) and 20 regions.
-Data is provided up to a maximum shadow carbon price of 1.200 EUR/t.
-The MACCs are based on the data from the EnerBlue scenario and describe mitigation potentials additional to the EnerBlue scenario.
+Thus, MACCs represent the emissions reduction amount under the assumption of a equal price on all kind of GHG emissions, which we call the shadow carbon price here.
+We use MACCs that have been produced by the global POLES model.
+POLES is a world energy-economy partial equilibrium simulation model of the energy sector until 2050.
+The model covers all energy & process-related

-7 For a detailed documentation of the POLES model, see the online documentation of the POLES-JRC model https://ec.eu-ropa.eu/jrc/en/publication/poles-jrc-model-documentation.
+For a detailed documentation of the POLES model, see https://ec.europa.eu/jrc/en/publication/poles-jrc-model-documentation.